What’s the Most Popular Medicare Supplement Insurance Plan?

 Although first-dollar coverage Medigap plans are the most popular, some beneficiaries may choose other plans based on their premiums and costs that they cover.

-The chart below illustrates the average cost of each type of Medicare Supplement plan in 2022.2
+The chart below illustrates the average cost of each type of Medicare Supplement plan.2

 * Medigap Plan J was discontinued for new enrollees in 2010.
 Only beneficiaries who enrolled in the plan prior to that time may be currently enrolled in Plan J.